 They need a pH level between 7.8 to 8.4 to stay healthy.

-Clownfish do not have any specific lighting requirements but a natural day and night cycle should be maintained.
+Clownfish don’t have any specific lighting requirements but a natural day and night cycle should be maintained.
 Keep the lights on for 8 to 10 hours during the day and turn them off during the night.
-Installing a timer in your lighting system can help you to take care of this.
+Installing a timer in your lighting system is the easiest way to set this up.

-For a Clownfish, the specific gravity of the water should be between 1.020 and 1.024.
+For a Clownfish, their water needs a specific gravity between 1.020 and 1.024.
 Specific gravity is a term used to denote the level of relative salinity or dissolved salts in tank water when compared to pure water.
 Even minute fluctuations in specific gravity of your saltwater can be harmful for your fish.
 A hydrometer should be used to measure the specific gravity of your tank water.

 Avoid keeping the tank in a location that gets direct sunlight or is close to an air vent.